-As the head of a leading Search Marketing firm I’m asked what the top criteria are that determine first page map results.
+As the head of a leading internet marketing firm, I’m asked what the top criteria are that determine first page map results.
 In the past I found four top criteria in search engines determining local rankings:

-5. Google Plus for Business page – This is a new item I’ve added over the last few years.
+- Google Plus for Business page – This is a new item I’ve added over the last few years.
 It’s not enough just to use the first 4 pieces of information to PROMOTE a G+ business page, but rather the creation, syncing and promotion of the page individually that determines overall success in

 Bonus verification – Business email, ie @optfirst, is often not only used to verify the domain but the existence of a real business owner and identity.